 Leave unchecked the Banner Page.
 Otherwise, this will generate a print test sheet each time the printer is powered on.
 Click Submit to save your settings.

-Clicking the Finishing menu will present a page that has a couple of economizing features.
-One thing to consider (referring to Figure 15) is not using separator pages.
+Returning to the Configuration page (Figure 12), clicking Print Settings will present another menu, from which clicking the Finishing menu will present a page that has a couple of economizing features.
+One thing to consider (referring to Figure 14) is not using separator pages.
 They are useful in heavy-use environments where print jobs are stacked and confused.
 But, generally speaking, most office environments are not that intense.
 If this setting is turned on, it will print a “separator” page indicating who owns the print job.
 That can add up to a lot of paper.

 Note that this is the place to activate the “Duplexer”.
 Most folks see nothing wrong with setting the Duplexer in the ON position, so that your duplexer will be used by default.
 But some offices have a higher-grade finished product such as official correspondence or editing standards that require single-side only.
 Even if this is the case, you can by-pass this setting by programming your printer configuration on your workstation or for any report you are printing.